Samsung/tizen-docs/docs/application/tizen-studio-0/setup/windows.md

 # Install Tizen Studio on Windows

-This section explains the process to download and install Tizen Studio on your development hardware.
+This page explains the process to download and install Tizen Studio on your development hardware.

-To have the optimal installation experience, follow these steps chronologically:
+To have optimal installation experience, follow these steps chronologically:

 - System prerequisites
   - Hardware requirements